naofumi/react-router-vite-rails/README.md

 ### Install Ruby on Rails

 Just run `rails new` to set up the Ruby on Rails server.
-The default, no-build setup will suffice since Rails is not responsible for building the React application.
+The default, no-build setup will suffice since Rails is not responsible for building the React Router application.
 If you want, you can use [jsbundling](https://github.com/rails/jsbundling-rails) for additional JavaScript.
 Note that the React Router app will be completely independent of jsbundling.